airbytehq/airbyte/docs/architecture/incremental-deduped-history.md

 ## Known Limitations

-Due to the use of a cursor column, if modifications to the underlying records are made without properly updating the cursor field, then the updated records won't be picked up by the **Incremental** sync as expected because the source connectors is extracting delta rows using a SQL query looking like:
+Due to the use of a cursor column, if modifications to the underlying records are made without properly updating the cursor field, then the updated records won't be picked up by the **Incremental** sync as expected since the source connectors extract delta rows using a SQL query looking like:

 ```sql
 select * from table where cursor_field > 'last_sync_max_cursor_field_value'